 Heather Baker, Founder of Baker Thompson Associates

 A Personal Assistant is an investment in yourself and your business; every successful entrepreneur needs one.
-Used effectively the benefits will outweigh the cost of an extra wage tenfold - just think about how much more time you will have to apply yourself to the growth, marketing and development of your business by delegating your workload.
+Used effectively, the benefits will outweigh the cost of an extra wage tenfold - think about how much more time you will have to apply yourself to the growth, marketing and development of your business by delegating your workload.
 Imagine the amount you could achieve when your day isn’t being consumed by other, more admin-heavy tasks, allowing you to focus your time where it should be: on your business.

 Acting as a timekeeper to ensure that you're never late again (within reason)!